 If you were building your WordPress site yourself, you would want to spend a little money.
 Here are a few figures you can expect:

-• Annual hosting: Managed WordPress hosting such as WP Engine and Kinsta will usually see a recurring yearly fee of $300.
+- Annual hosting: Managed WordPress hosting such as WP Engine and Kinsta will usually see a recurring yearly fee of $350 USD or more.

-• Ecommerce integration annual fee: To create a WordPress eCommerce store, you will look at paying a recurring cost of $180
+- eCommerce integration annual fee: To create a WordPress eCommerce store, you will likely pay a recurring cost for standard WooCommerce add-ons of at least $100.

-• WordPress maintenance services: Having a WordPress maintenance service will help you keep your site up to date with all the latest themes, WordPress updates, and the latest plugins to make your site run much smoother.
-This service will cost around $50 a year
+- WordPress maintenance services: Having a WordPress maintenance service will help you keep your site up to date with all the latest themes, WordPress updates, and the latest plugins to make your site run much smoother.
+This service will start at $79 AUD per month.

-Referring to these examples, you can expect to pay an annual cost of $1080 and above to run a professional WordPress site.
+Referring to these examples, you can expect to pay around $1,500 AUD and above annually to run a professional WordPress eCommerce site.

 On top of this, if you were to hire eCommerce website builders to develop your WordPress eCommerce store, you can expect to pay much higher premiums than if you were to do it yourself, but you will most likely get a much better quality website.